CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Experimental Results

-We present the case study in Table~\ref{tab:casestudy} and use a probing approach to further investigate the reason for our success.
-Similar to~\cite{DBLP:conf/emnlp/PetroniRRLBWM19}, we put a ``[MASK]'' token between two events and try to ask the model to predict the connective.
+We present one case study from the probing analysis experiment in Table~\ref{tab:casestudy} to further investigate the discourse-aware nature of our proposed language models.
+Motivated by~\citet{DBLP:conf/emnlp/PetroniRRLBWM19}, we put a \texttt{[MASK]} token between two events and try to ask the model to predict the connective.
 Take the case from COPA dataset as an example, connectives predicted by \name ~clearly show the \textit{effect} relation between two events.
 However predictions from the baseline models reveal weaker~(\textit{temporal, conjunction}) or wrong~(\textit{contrast}) relations.
 Similar observations could be drawn from another two datasets.
-These observations show that compared with the original LM, \name ~manages to memorize richer event knowledge.
+Like Table~\ref{tab:intro_example}, we also sample 300 high-frequency pairs from \textsc{ASER} to predict connectives.
+The P@1 for \name~(\texttt{BERT-large}) has 15.2\% improvement over \texttt{BERT-large}.
+These observations show that \name ~manages to memorize richer discourse knowledge about daily events~(Note that connective probing analysis does not mean strong correlations with downstream task performance).